- Oxford Bibliographies

 - Literary sources, both secondary and primary.

 Primary source material can be found both in print (usually reprinted) and online (digitized).
-In Primo, add words such as "sources" "diaries" or "letters" to your search term to find anthologies of primary sources.
+In Omni, add words such as "sources" "diaries" or "letters" to your search term to find anthologies of primary sources.
 For example, see the results for a search on "women's rights sources."

 If you have a title of a particular book published before 1923, you can likely find it in the Internet Archive.